 Over the next 18 months, additional miracles began to unfold as more land became available to add to this special protected paradise.
 When an adjacent apple orchard on the creek came up for sale, Tom’s nephew David Kuckuk stepped in to help acquire it.
 This kept another thousand feet of the stream wild and natural, plus added over a hundred apple trees and a small vineyard.
 A rustic cabin on the creek was later restored.

 Then above the orchard, another 30 acres was acquired with the help of two of John’s friends from New Jersey, Ed Goodell and Lynne Katzmann.
 This crucial parcel provided a key trail linkage into the 600-acre Florence Nature Preserve.

 Altogether, this group of family and friends has protected a total of 270 acres of land in Upper Hickory Nut Gorge.
 It includes cascading creeks, the orchard and vineyard, a diverse forest with 40 species of trees, miles of hiking trails, soaring cliffs, and one of the best wildflower areas in the county.

-So this is our story.
-With all that has happened so far, we feel it is still just the beginning of many more wonderful miracles yet to unfold.
-We invite you to come experience this sacred land, live in its midst, and join us in becoming stewards to keep this place magnificent, wild and beautiful for generations to come.
+Miracles continue to occur, and you are invited to come experience this sacred land, live in its midst, and join in the stewardship to keep this place magnificent, wild and beautiful for generations to come.